Framework-Specific Routing Patterns (Next.js, Remix, SvelteKit)

 import { RemixServer } from '@remix-run/react';

-import { renderToReadableStream } from '@remix-run/react';
+import { renderToReadableStream } from 'react-dom/server';

 export default async function handleRequest(